phalcon-orphanage/docs/en/reference/views.rst

 | Main Layout       | app/views/index.phtml         | This is main action it will be shown for every controller or action executed within the application.                                                                                                                  |
 +-------------------+-------------------------------+-----------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------+

-You are not required to implement all of the files mentioned above. simply will pass to next view level in the hierarchy of files.If 3 view files will implement, they could be looked as follows:
+You are not required to implement all of the files mentioned above. `Phalcon_Db`_ simply will pass to next view level in the hierarchy of files.If 3 view files will implement, they could be looked as follows:

+.. _Phalcon_Db: ../api/Phalcon_Db.html

 .. code-block:: html+php